imhicihu/Good-practices-on-repository-creation/README.md

 + Summary of set up
     * check _[issues](https://bitbucket.org/imhicihu/good-practices-on-repository-creation/issues?status=new&status=open)_.
 At some point, I (We) will create a [milestone](https://bitbucket.org/site/master/issues/11528/make-milestones-and-versions-more).
 And then, enhance the walked road.
 + Configuration
     * depends mostly on Bitbucket, [Markdown](https://en.wikipedia.org/wiki/Markdown).
 In the future, can occur a migration to [Github](https://github.com/).
-Most depends on our proxy server's _mood_.
+Mostly depends on our proxy server's _mood_.
 + Dependencies
     * _the less, the better_.
 A personal [motto](http://dictionary.cambridge.org/es/diccionario/ingles/motto).
 + How to run tests